Requirements for the PhD. in Economics

 Economics 700 is taken as a daily camp roughly in the first three weeks of August, and counts as a standard core course (3 credit hours).
-In addition, most students take Economics 890 (Quantitative Methods).
-Students receive credit for 890, but it does not count toward the 12 required Economics courses (out of the 15 required courses).
+In addition, most students take ECON 701 (Analytical Methods for Mathematical Economics).
+Students receive credit for ECON 701, but the course does not count toward the 12 courses that must be from the Economics Department (out of the 15 total required courses).

-Courses in the Major and Minor Fields: Each student selects a major and a minor field from among the following:
+Courses in the Fields of Specialization: Each student selects a field of specialization from among the following:

 - Financial Econometrics